MCP Integration Guide¶

 Stdout Must Stay Clean During MCP Startup¶

 MCP over stdio is strict: the server must not print anything to stdout before the MCP handshake begins.
-The first bytes on stdout must be protocol traffic.
 Any banner, warning, dependency-resolution message, or debug output written before that point can cause the client to reject startup or report a handshake failure.

 Recommended Launch Patterns¶

-For MCP usage, start with the normal launch path and only bypass the RubyGems stub if you still need to.
+For MCP usage, start with the normal launch path and only bypass the RubyGems stub if startup is still noisy.

 bundle installso the bundle is settled, then retry normalcov-loupe -m mcpstartup. - Good follow-up check: confirm